 Beautiful as it looks, the Victorian-style spiral staircase at the century-old museum is where the wandering spirit of the former museum director, Carl Alexander Gibson-Hill, has been seen.
-Others have reported cold spots as well as sightings of a priest-like figure, plus there have been several reports of people being stopped and tripped by an unseen force when they attempted to climb it.
-Little wonder that the stairway is currently sealed off from the public.
+Others have reported cold spots as well as sightings of a priest-like figure.
+Plus, there have been several reports of people being stopped and tripped by an unseen force when they attempted to climb the stairway.
+Little wonder that it’s currently sealed off from the public.

 5. View Road Hospital

 A secondary mental health institution built to ease the overcrowding problem at Woodbridge Hospital in 1975, and later a foreign workers’ dormitory named View Road Lodge, this now-unoccupied property is said to have trapped both the living and the spirits of past patients within.
 A strange watchman, phantom scents, poltergeists and bloodstains have also been reported.